CMU-Heinz-95702/lab4-http-server/README.md

 Your Java application should be based on EchoServerTCP.java (i.e. begin by making a copy of that code), but should have a class name that makes sense for its role as a simple web server.

-You will also have to figure out how to create a Run Configuration for a Java desktop app.
-You run it as you would any Java application.
-It does not use TomEE.
+To create a simple, stand alone application in IntelliJ Ultimate, open IntelliJ and select Project/New Project/New Project and then provide a name for a Java class.
+Right click the project name and select new Java class.

 You will make requests to your simple HTTP server using a browser.
 You do not need to develop an HTTP client.